nodecopter/nodecopter.com/organize.md

 <h2 id="qualifications"><a href="#qualifications">Qualifications</a></h2>

-In order to organize an event using the NodeCopter name and brand for the first time, you must follow these steps:
+In order to organize an event using the NodeCopter name and brand for the first time, you should follow these steps:

 1. Get at least one person with experience organizing events.
 In the best case it's someone who has already attended or organized a NodeCopter event.